YahuiSun/bump_hunting/README.md

 # Hunting multiple bumps in graphs

+These files are for our paper:

+Yahui Sun, Jun Luo, Theodoros Lappas, Xiaokui Xiao, and Bin Cui.
+Hunting multiple bumps in graphs.
+PVLDB, 2020.

 The introduction of these files are as follows.
 For any enquiry, please feel free to contact Yahui SUN: https://yahuisun.com